mjuniper/add-to-calendar/README.md

 - I set the event page url as the `sprop` queryparam.
 I don't see this surface in the ui so I also append it to the end of the description.

 ### iCalendar

+How seemless this is to the user is is highly dependent on the user's configuration.
+In order for this to work seamlessly, the user must:
+1. Have their browser configured to always open files of type .ics.
+1. Have their preferred calendar application set to open .ics files.

 [iCalendar spec](https://icalendar.org/RFC-Specifications/iCalendar-RFC-5545/)
 [iCalendar validator](https://icalendar.org/validator.html)